 Next, we analyze the effect of contrastive loss margin ρ (Eq.
-2) on the performance of the language model.
-To this end, we fine-tune the GPT-2 by varying the value of ρ from 0.1 to 1.0 and measure the model perplexity on the Wikitext-103 test set.
-Figure 3 plots the results of SimCTG with different ρ along with the result of the MLE baseline.
-Note that, as described in section §3.1, SimCTG is equivalent to MLE when $\rho = 0$.
-From Figure 3, we observe that the contrastive training always helps to improve the model perplexity as compared with MLE.
-However, when ρ is either too small (e.g.
+(2)).
+To this end, we fine-tune the GPT-2 by varying ρ from 0.1 to 1.0 and measure the model perplexity on the Wikitext-103 test set.
+Figure 3 plots the results of different ρ along with the result of the MLE baseline.
+Note that, when $\rho = 0$, SimCTG is equivalent to MLE (Section §3.1).
+From Figure 3, we see that the contrastive training always helps to improve the perplexity as compared with MLE.
+However, when ρ is either too small (e.g., 0.1) or large (e.g., 1.0), the learned representation space of the model would be either less or too isotropic, leading to a sub-optimal perplexity.
+In our experiments, the most suitable margin $\rho = 0.5$.